 The cabin was built in the early 1830's, at a time when Stevensville was a thriving logging community.
 It was built of hand-hewn timbers, presumably harvested from the immediate surroundings.
 The ends of the logs were notched, and the nails used were square in cross section.
-Chinking between the logs was twigs, clay and animal hair.
+Chinking between the logs was twigs, sticks, clay and animal hair.

 Originally it was called the H. Hicks Farm.
 It was a simple two-storey, open-plan house, heated by a wood stove downstairs and upstairs.
 The windows with multiple small panes were typical of the time.
 In the 1920's an addition was built behind the main cabin, which comprised an extra room, a kitchen, and an indoor toilet (although that may have been added later.
 In any case a great luxury).

 In 1980, the Hicks' Farm (aka Hicks-Wheeler Log Cabin) was listed on the Historic Sites and Structures Survey.
 It was considered to be of State significance, being 'one of the few authentic frontier-era log cabins remaining in the State'.
 At the time, it was considered to be in 'good' condition, however has obviously deteriorated since them.